Ohoud-Almohammadi/Hosting-a-Full-Stack-application/README.md

 1. From the root of the repo, navigate udagram-api folder `cd project-starter-master/udagram/udagram-api` to install the node_modules `npm install`.
 After installation is done start the api with`npm run start`and in dev mode with `npm run dev`.
 1. Without closing the terminal in step 1, navigate to the udagram-frontend `cd project-starter-master/udagram/udagram-frontend` to intall the node_modules `npm install`.
 After installation is done start the api in dev mode with `npm run start`.

-## Testing

-This project contains two different test suite: unit tests and End-To-End tests(e2e).
-Follow these steps to run the tests.

-1. `cd project-starter-master/udagram/udagram-frontend`
-1. `npm run test`
-1. `npm run e2e`

-There are no Unit test on the back-end

-### Unit Tests:

-Unit tests are using the Jasmine Framework.

-### End to End Tests:

-The e2e tests are using Protractor and Jasmine.

 ## Running application
   [The app is accessible via the link here](http://mybucket495892423351.s3-website-us-east-1.amazonaws.com/)